TED Idea Search

-TED is hosting two global idea searches in 2021 with a mission: to hear big, bold ideas from every corner of the world.
+TED hosted two idea searches in 2021 with a mission: to hear big, bold ideas from around the world.
 A select group of people from each application pool will be invited to give TED Talks, either virtually or in person.
+TED Idea Search: Latin America submissions are now closed -- applicants will be notified of next steps by mid-September 2021.

-When applications are open, anyone from anywhere in the world with an idea is invited to fill out an application and create a 2-minute video as a part of their submission.
+When the TED Idea Search is open, applicants are invited to fill out a form and create a 2-minute video as a part of their submission.
 Finalists are invited to a virtual event where they talk more about their idea and participate in a Q&A with members of the TED community.
 From there, winners are invited to give a TED Talk, either virtually or in person.

 Tips for success before applying